NBISweden/workshop-bioinformatics-for-PIs/session-hands-on/hands-on.md

 ```bash
 scp <username>@rackham.uppmax.uu.se:/proj/g2019018/nobackup/<username>/transcriptome/bam/*ba* .
 ```

 First, select the correct genome in the upper left corner. `mm10` is the genome the reads were mapped to.
 You may need to download the genome (`Genomes` > `Load Genome from Server`).

 You can now load the data: `File` > `Load from File` and select each of the samples.

 You can navigate to a desired location by specifying its genomic coordinates or just giving a gene name.
-You can check for example read coverage on Yap1 (the knocked-down gene).
+You can check for example read coverage on Yap1 (the gene knocked-down in the experiment, i.e in the SRR3222412 sample).

 ![](figures/yap1.png){:width="700px"}